PM Narendra Modi: Plot

-Narendra Modi begins his career as a poor tea seller.
-He leaves his home at a young age, denying his marriage with Jashodaben Modi, to become a Sanyasi in the Himalayas.
-After his journey, he returns to Gujarat, becomes a Rashtriya Swayamsevak Sangh member and gets assigned to the Bharatiya Janata Party in 1980, after fighting back the State of Emergency imposed by Indira Gandhi in 1975.
-He also leads the Ekta Yatra to unite all Indians.
-He heads along the Indian Army and some other members, fighting against the terrorists to the Lal Chowk and plants the national flag of India.
+Narendra Modi begins his life as a poor tea seller.
+He leaves his home at a young age to become a Sanyasi in the Himalayas.
+After his journey, he returns to Gujarat and joins the Rashtriya Swayamsevak Sangh (RSS).
+After fighting against the State of Emergency by prime minister Indira Gandhi, Modi is assigned to the Bharatiya Janata Party (BJP) by the RSS in 1980.

-He struggles and ground works in many areas of Gujarat to help people and gain support.
-Due to the teamwork of the people and the BJP members, the Party wins the Gujarat CM elections and Keshubhai Patel becomes the Chief Minister of Gujarat.
-Soon, he feels insecure seeing Modi's rise to fame and popularity.
-He forces the BJP founders- Atal Bihari Vajpayee, L. K. Advani and Murli Manohar Joshi to transfer Modi to some other place.
-In grief, Modi submits his resignation which is eventually declined as he had done a lot of work for the party.
-He was transferred to New Delhi for groundwork.
-He returned to Gujarat from Delhi in 2001, just a month before the events of the 2001 Gujarat earthquake.
-He replaced Keshubhai Patel from his position and was also chosen as the CM Candidate for the upcoming election, and he became the Chief Minister.
+Modi is portrayed as struggling with on-the-ground works in many areas of Gujarat yet working hard to help people and gain their support.
+The BJP wins the 1998 Gujarat Legislative Assembly election and Keshubhai Patel becomes the state's chief minister.
+Modi is subsequently transferred to New Delhi for groundwork.
+He returns to Gujarat from Delhi in 2001, just a month before the events of the 2001 Gujarat earthquake.
+He replaces Patel from his position and is chosen as the chief ministerial candidate for the next Gujarat Legislative Assembly election.